-ANSYS Mechanical (Workbench) has many settings for contact between surface body (shell) faces.
+Ansys Mechanical (Workbench) has many settings for contact between surface body (shell) faces.
 This article examines a setup to employ with bonded contact across a gap between surface body midplanes in large deflection nonlinear analysis.

-Creation of a Bonded Contact Pair between Surface Body Faces
+Creation of a Bonded Contact Pair Between Surface Body Faces

 If surface bodies are created on the midplane of the thin solids that they approximate, the surface bodies that lie on top of each other will have a gap between the midplanes.
 The gap size will often be greater than the tolerance used in the automatic creation of contact pairs when geometry is imported into Workbench Mechanical.
 Either the tolerance employed in the creation of contact pairs will have to be modified, and the contact pairs regenerated, or manual contact pairs will need to be created between overlapping surface bodies.

-As can be seen in Figure 1 above, the “Top” of each of these surface bodies happens to face in the –Y direction in the global coordinate system.
+As can be seen in the first figure above, the “Top” of each of these surface bodies happens to face in the –Y direction in the global coordinate system.
 Consequently, the Contact and Target surfaces do not face each other.
 To get the contact pair to work, the Details settings for Contact Shell Face and for Target Shell Face for the contact pair can either be left as “Program Controlled”, or set by the user to choices of Top and Bottom, so that the red Contact face and the blue Target face will look towards each other.
-This is required to get the resulting target and contact elements in ANSYS to attach to each other without implied penetration and solution failure.
+This is required to get the resulting target and contact elements in Ansys to attach to each other without implied penetration and solution failure.

 Continuing with the Details definition of the contact pair, the contact will be set to Bonded, which permits both Symmetric contact with penalty-based formulations, and Asymmetric contact with all formulations.
 In the present example, a Symmetric behavior is selected.

-Figure 7 shows equivalent stress and Y deflection with Detection Method “Nodal-Projected Normal From Contact”.
+The figure below shows equivalent stress and Y deflection with Detection Method “Nodal-Projected Normal From Contact”.

 For this reason, the “Nodal-Projected Normal From Contact” of Figure 7 will be preferred.